-Example 6: A and B purchase property as joint tenants.
+Example 56: A and B purchase property as joint tenants.
 A and B transfer to A, B, C, and D as joint tenants.
-No change in ownership because A and B, the transferors, are included among the transferees and are, therefore, "original transferors."
+No change in ownership because the joint tenancy of A, B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule.
+A and B, the transferors, are included among the transferees and are, therefore, "original transferors."
 C and D are "other than original transferors."
-Likewise, if A, as the sole owner, had transferred to A, B, C, and D as joint tenants, no change in ownership.
+Likewise, if A, as the sole owner, had transferred to A, B, C, and D as joint tenants, no change in ownership because the joint tenancy of A, B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule.
 A would be an "original transferor" and B, C, and D would be "other than original transferors."